 Mixing Marijuana And Suboxone

-Buprenorphine is often prescribed to those who are dependent on opioid drugs like heroin, Oxycodone, or Fentanyl.
+Buprenorphine is often prescribed to those dependent on opioid drugs like heroin, Oxycodone, or Fentanyl.
 It helps fight off cravings and withdrawal symptoms.
 Therefore, it is likely that someone who is prescribed the drug would not want to mix it with an addictive substance like cannabis in the first place.
-However, those who are considering using bud while on Suboxone, Subutex, or another drug containing buprenorphine should seriously consider the safety risks.
-The problems with mixing marijuana and buprenorphine stem from the fact that the opioid replacement drug has strong depressant effects.
-Upon taking a prescribed dose of drugs like Suboxone, the user’s central nervous system will begin to slow down.
+However, those considering using bud while on Suboxone, Subutex, or another drug containing buprenorphine should seriously consider the safety risks.
+The problems with mixing marijuana and buprenorphine stem from the opioid replacement drug having strong depressant effects.
+Upon taking a prescribed dose of medications like Suboxone, the user’s central nervous system will begin to slow down.
 Because marijuana can also act as a depressant, using the two drugs in combination can lead to respiratory depression and death.
-Also, it is important to note that combining marijuana and Suboxone or other opioid replacement therapies can render buprenorphine ineffective.
-This means that cravings for opioids and withdrawal symptoms will eventually kick in, which can lead to a relapse.
+Also, it is essential to note that combining marijuana and Suboxone or other opioid replacement therapies can render buprenorphine ineffective.
+This means that cravings for opioids and withdrawal symptoms will eventually kick in, leading to a relapse.

 Can You Mix Marijuana And Antidepressants?

-- other mental disorders.
+- Other mental disorders

 Different Types of Antidepressants and Marijuana Drug Interactions